-This also applies to all other parts which, to allow safe movement, have to be in particular positions, locked if necessary.
+The provision of Paragraph 2 of this Item must also apply to all other parts which, to allow safe movement, have to be in particular positions, locked if necessary.

-Where it does not give rise to other risks, movement of the machinery must depend on safe positioning of the aforementioned parts.
+Where it does not give rise to other risks, movement of the machinery must depend on safe positioning of the parts referred to in Paragraph 3 of this Item.